 The Board has held discussions with the Department of Consumer Affairs as well as various allied health boards including the Medical Board of California, the Osteopathic Medical Board, the Board of Registered Nursing etc. During these meetings, it was agreed that body contouring is the practice of medicine.
 Body contouring is often treating conditions such as obesity and cellulite.
-Treating of any medical conditions is considered the practice of medicine.
+Treating any medical condition is considered the practice of medicine.